One of the biggest marketing mistakes I’ve seen in my career is the well-repeated saying:

 Here’s the truth:

-✅ Yes, people working in businesses rely on many of the same cognitive biases and mental rules of thumb as consumers.
+β Yes, people working in businesses rely on many of the same cognitive biases and mental rules of thumb as consumers.

+β But the decision-making dynamics of a group are different than someone deciding which pair of sneakers to buy.
 Studies show that groups tend to be both more optimistic and risk-averse than they might be in their personal lives.

 1. Conformity Bias